 - Kosher salt

-Place beans in a large pot and add water until beans are submerged by 3 to 4 inches.
+Place beans in a large pot or dutch oven and add water until beans are submerged by 3 to 4 inches.
 Add the garlic and onion, squeeze in orange juice, then add the squeezed orange halves.
 Cover and place over high heat until water comes to a boil, then uncover pot and reduce heat to a bare simmer.
 Cook until beans are completely tender and creamy, 1 to 2 hours, stirring occasionally, and adding water if tops of beans become exposed.

 Remove orange and onion halves.
 Increase heat to medium and simmer, stirring frequently, until reduced to a thick, creamy sauce that clings to the beans, about 10 minutes.
 Season to taste with salt.
 Serve over rice or as a side with fresh cilantro and a dash or two of hot sauce.